diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Multi-Factor Authentication (MFA)**
 An authentication method requiring multiple verification factors.

+## N

+**Null Validations**
+A defensive programming practice of checking for null or undefined values before accessing or manipulating data to prevent runtime errors.

 ## O

+**OAuth Tokens**
+Security tokens used in OAuth protocol for authorization, allowing applications to access resources on behalf of users without exposing credentials.

 **Observability**
 A system property enabling understanding of how a system behaves in production and detecting issues before they impact users.